- Apply for your GI Bill (Applications can take 2-3 months for approval)

-- After you have applied, you will need to turn in a GI Bill Student Information Sheet to USD Veterans Services.
+- After you have applied, submit the GI Bill Student Information Sheet to USD Veterans Services.

-This form is needed before USD will submit your information to the VA.
+This form must be completed before USD can submit your information to the VA.

 - Once the VA approves your benefits, you will need to provide USD with the Certificate of Eligibility.
 If you already have this form, you do not need to re-apply for benefits unless you are changing chapters.

 - If you are changing schools, you will need to fill out the Change of School or Program Form.

 For all chapters except Chapter 35 (DEA) you will need to out VA Form 22-1995.
 Chapter 35 students will need to fill out VA Form 22-5495.
 Complete and submit the paper version via mail or fax to the VA Office in St. Louis, or login to VONAPP and complete the online form.

 NOTE: Inform the USD Office of Veterans Services once the form has been sent to the VA.
 The form must be sent to the VA before processing your benefits.

 - If you have changed your major (or starting a new program after graduation (or you are starting a new program after graduation), you will need to submit VA Form 22-1995 (VA Form 22-5495 for Chapter 35 students), but you will fill out a paper form and return it to the USD Office of Veteran Services (not to the VA).

 - After you have applied for benefits through the VA, the USD GI Bill Student Information Sheet is the most important form you need to start your benefits.
 This form informs USD Veterans Services of your educational goals and provides the information needed to properly certify your benefits.
 This form is updated annually and expires each May.